Fillability obstructions for high-dimensional confoliations: Proof of the main result

-In conclusion, nodal curves in $\cMline$ are made of one main disk component, whose boundary satisfies both conclusions of \Cref{lem:boundary_disc_transverse_xiN}, and possibly several bubble components attached to it via nodes in the interior.
+In conclusion, marked nodal curves in $\cMline_*$ are necessarily made of one main disk component, whose boundary is positively transverse to $\xi_N$ and has winding number exactly $1$ around $B$ in $N$, and possibly several bubble components, that lie completely in $W\setminus \partial W$.